 Gestational diabetes means higher than normal blood glucose levels during pregnancy or simply, diabetes in pregnancy.

-Gestational diabetes occurs when a pregnant woman has high levels of glucose in her blood.
 High blood glucose (blood sugar) is caused because the mother can’t produce enough insulin (a pregnant woman’s insulin needs are two to three times that of normal).
 The increased need for insulin may be because of placental hormones that make it harder for insulin to do its job, or because of the growth demands of the developing baby.